pilcrowonpaper/copenhagen/pages/passkeys.md

 While passkeys are credentials that verify user identity, the same technology (WebAuthn) can be used to check that user has access to their device (user presence).
 This makes using WebAuthn a great second-factor on top of regular passwords.
 Hardware security tokens that don't provide pin-code or biometrics authentication can be used here.
 This page will also cover this usage.

-Using WebAuthn, applications can also verify the validity of the device with the manufacture.
+Using WebAuthn, applications can also verify the device with the manufacture.
 This requires attestation and is not covered in this page.

 ## Vocabulary